Fantastic results every time for a longer lasting clean.

 We can offer a high quality clean for virtually any type of rug all from within our rug cleaning studio so you don’t have the hassle of machines running in and out of your home or business.

-If you have questions call us on 01535 630 620 or complete the quick enquiry form today for a free inspection and quotation.
+If you have questions call James on 01535 630620 or complete the quick enquiry form today for a free inspection and quotation.

-Were passionate about rug cleaning and giving you the best rug cleaning experience you have ever received so we can give you peace of mind that:
+I am passionate about rug cleaning and giving you the best rug cleaning experience you have ever received, so I can give you that peace of mind.